TINOREJI/bookmyslot/README.md

 - **Version Control**: Git (separate branches for backend and frontend)

 ## Why this Tech Stack
-We chose React (with Vite and Tailwind CSS) and FastAPI with SQLAlchemy because they are modern, efficient, and widely used for building robust, scalable full-stack web applications.
+I chose React (with Vite and Tailwind CSS) and FastAPI with SQLAlchemy because they are modern, efficient, and widely used for building robust, scalable full-stack web applications.
 This stack enables rapid development, real-time interactivity, and clean API integration.

 ## APIs Implemented: